josina1234/docs/ros2/misc.rst

 Auto-Complete
 *************

-.. attention:: Check if this `GitHub Isse <https://github.com/ros2/ros2cli/issues/534>`_ is resolved.
-If so, modify this document.
-Otherwise add the following to :code:`.zshrc`.
+.. attention:: ROS2 command line tools do not autocomplete as of this `GitHub Issue <https://github.com/ros2/ros2cli/issues/534>`_.
+While this issue has since been closed, the problem still occurs.
+To fix it, add the following to :code:`.zshrc`.

 .. code-block::
    :name: test